 Although it may be tempting to stay in and enjoy your Smoky Mountains vacation rental, there are so many things to do around Western North Carolina, it would be a shame not to check out some of it – especially around the holidays.
 We’ve got a few ideas on how to spend some time away from the house.

 The tiny but artistic town’s annual Festival of Lights & Luminaries takes place during the first two weekends in December.
 More than 2,500 luminaries line the streets and sidewalks leading to the shops downtown.
-In addition to the lights, the stores along Front Street stay open later, a live nativity takes place at Jarrett Memorial Baptist Church, and horse and buggy rides will be available, as will hot cider and cocoa.
+In addition to the lights, the stores and restaurants (like our favorite, Foragers Canteen) along Front Street stay open later, a live nativity takes place at Jarrett Memorial Baptist Church, and horse and buggy rides will be available, as will hot cider and cocoa.
 Visitors can also enjoy carolers, as well as a visit from Santa Claus.
 This year, the lighting takes place Dec.
-6-7 and 13-14 from 5-9 p.m.
+3-4 and 10-11 from Dusk-9 p.m.

 Call for more information: 1-877-786-3641